s-w-1-t-c-h/dart_rs/README.md

 1. Install the Dart SDK from dart.dev via the instructions (using Chocolately is easiest)

 2. OPTIONAL: Install Visual Studio Community to get ‘editbin.exe’ so you can modify your Dart shell binary to run silently.
-Install the “Desktop Development with C++” package when prompted.
+Check out the advice [here](https://stackoverflow.com/questions/57207503/dumpbin-exe-editbin-exe-package-needed-in-visual-studio-2019) for how to get editbin.exe.

 3. Grab rs.dart from this repo